PDO Mono Threads

 • Your practitioner will provide personalised instructions, including what to do if you experience discomfort or have any concerns.

-• Always follow the personalised pre- and post-care instructions given by your qualified health practitioner.
+Recovery experiences and outcomes vary between individuals.
+Possible side effects include swelling, bruising, tenderness, or sensitivity at the insertion points.
+Always follow the personalised pre- and post-care instructions given by your qualified health practitioner.

 PDO Mono Threads Results and Expectations